 By default, Lightico sessions are restricted to single-device access.
-This means that once a customer opens a session link, they can only continue the session on that same device and browser.
-If they try to open the link on a different device—or even a different browser on the same device—the session will be blocked.
+Once a customer opens a session link, they can continue the session only on the same device and browser.
+Attempts to access the session from another device or browser are blocked.

 How to enable multi-device access